 So around these parts, buttercream reigns supreme.
-From the best buttercream icing I think you will ever come across, to Swiss, Italian, French, German buttercream, Ermine (flour) icing .
+From the best buttercream icing I think you will ever come across, to Swiss Meringue buttercream, Italian meringue buttercream, French buttercream, German buttercream, Ermine frosting .
 We got a whole menu of buttercreams.

 So it’s no surprise that a chocolate version would show up at some point.
 And when a reader asked me, for help in making a chocolate Italian meringue buttercream.
 I rolled up my sleeves, donned the apron and got to work.

 And man am I glad she asked.
 Because Italian buttercream is by far my favorite.
 Swirl in some chocolate and it was all I could do not eat it all with a spoon.

 There are two main types – cubed butter meringue style vs. the beaten butter method.

 So what’s the big difference between these two types?
 Well as the name suggests for the beaten butter.
 Your butter is beaten then a sweetened base is added in.
 For the cubed butter is added to a meringue to create a silky smooth buttercream.

 What’s The Difference Between Italian Buttercream And American Buttercream?

 With American buttercream, this is powdered sugar and butter.

 Now with cubed butter method, an egg foam is created with either egg whites, or egg yolks (sometimes the whole egg is used in some recipes), and the cubed butter is added a little at a time until a silky smooth buttercream results.

 So with Italian meringue buttercream, you begin by heating sugar and water to create a simple syrup.
 By doing this, you dissolve the sugar so your buttercream in the end is silky smooth on your tongue.